|Restrictions:||GW applicants only|

 The American University in Cairo is an English language university.
 All courses are taught in English.
 For those coming to AUC with no background in the Arabic language – the University offers a non-degree 20 hour crash course in Egyptian Colloquial Arabic during orientation week.
 Pre-registration for the course is required.
-The fee for this course is $350.
 The Arabic Language Institute offers coursework in Arabic during the semester.
 Note that GWSB students cannot earn GW credits for participation in Arabic language coursework.

 AUC offers two housing options to students:1.
 Zamalek is one of Cairo’s most popular residential districts

 2. On-campus residences at the New Cairo campus

 More information on AUC housing is available here: http://www.aucegypt.edu/studentlife/ResLife/Pages/default.aspx

 The Office of International Student Affairs provides housing information for off-campus living.
 Living independently in Cairo is an adventurous and challenging experience and requires basic Arabic language skills.

 Exchange students have access to The Office of Career Advising and Placement Services at AUC.
 Exchange students are strongly encouraged to meet with The F. David Fowler Career Center prior to departure for the exchange.

 CostClick HERE for cost estimates.

 More InformationThis exchange is managed by Global & Experiential Education in The George Washington University School of Business.
 Please set up an appointment to meet with Patricia Garcia at email@example.com prior to applying to an exchange program.
 Students are encouraged to visit our website for answers to frequently asked questions.